amirghaffari/many-to-many-relationship-slick/README.md

 This example illustrates how to implement a many-to-many relationship with [Slick](https://www.playframework.com/documentation/2.6.x/PlaySlick) in [Play Framework](https://www.playframework.com).

 This implements a library search engine by employing Bootstrap, Play Framework, and Slick.
 The following data model is developed in the H2 Database Engine using [evolution scripts](https://www.playframework.com/documentation/2.6.x/Evolutions).
 The application provides paging, filtering, and sorting functionalities.
+However, realistically, an application cannot be completely stateless and needs to store some data.
+This could be delegated to a database.

 ![Data model](https://github.com/amirghaffari/many-to-many-relationship-slick/blob/master/many-to-many-relationship.png "Data model")